pointOfive/Home/Bio/README.md

 able to attend a school like Trinity.
 My plan for college was to complete two years at the local community college,
-San Antonio Community College (SACC), and then transfer to the University of Texas at San Antonio.
+San Antonio Community College (SACC), and then transfer to the University of Texas at San Antonio (UTSA).
 I left high school early and spent what would have been my high school senior year at SACC.
-While at SACC I played on the soccer team and it turned out that the coach at SACC new the coach at Trinity and recommended me to him.
-And after a short conversation about my grades at SACC and SAT scores I ended up at Trinity rather than UTSA... living a dream I never knew I had.
+While at SACC I played on the soccer team and it turned out that the coach at SACC knew the coach at Trinity and recommended me to him.
+And after a short conversation about my SAT scores and grades at SACC I ended up at Trinity rather than UTSA living an amazing fantasy life dream I had never actually had.
+I had put a lot of effort into soccer growing up and it ended up paying off in a completely unexpected way...
+Life is weird like that.

 ## Growing Up

-at the end of a trail run in the woods

-and the sense of excitement these things have brought to my own adventure here.

-I grew up homeschool
+In addition to pursing active and healthy lifesyles, learning was always a very important focus of the family.
+Because of this I grew up viewing learning as a priviledge to be taken seriously and treated with the utmost diligence.
+I think this is why I viewed Trinity as such an amazing opportunity (as it indeed proved to be), why the opportunity to attend Trinity materialized in the first place, and why I was ready and able to excel and thrive in a student-athlete role.
+Actually, because of my families views on learning I had been homeschooled until 8th grade, which has proven to be the singly most advantageous event in my life.
+And it also meant that I grew up in a household with a very wide, open and accepting worldview My parents had been missionaries in Mexico City and Costa Rica before I was born (and my mother herself grew up as a missionary kid overseas in Beiruit, Lebenon and Kuala Lumpur, Malaysia) but this never led to dogmatic or black and white thinking; rather, all aspects of the world and all walks of life were to be valued and respected.
+And it has been a privelidge to carry this outlook with me as I've progressed through life.